Atlanta Metropolitan State College

 Appeals, Refunds, and Withdrawals

 A student who has lost eligibility for financial aid under these Standards of Academic Progress may feel that there were unforeseeable circumstances that prevented them from meeting these requirements.
 In such cases, the student will adhere to the following appeals process.
-Students who have attempted 99 or more credit hours cannot appeal.

 - The first step is to complete the student appeals form.